Glen Scotia distillery is situated in Campbeltown, near the southern tip of the Kintyre peninsula on Scotland’s western coast.

 At one time this seemingly remote settlement boasted more than twenty distilleries, ideally placed as it was for the North American trade markets.
 Glen Scotia opened in 1832 and was well established by the time the industry reached it’s peak in the late 19th century.
-In the end, Scotia was the only distillery to survive the inevitable crash along with Springbank.
+In the end, Scotia was the only distillery to survive the inevitable crash alongside Springbank.

 The Victoriana is an attempt by Glen Scotia’s distillers to recreate a traditional Campbeltown malt, the likes of which brought such huge success to the region in the first place.
 Bottled at 51.5%, it is available in the UK for around £80.